History of the RAF in the context of anti-imperialist movements, liberation movements in the 'Third World', student revolts

 Jul 15-21 – “Red Prison Week” and “Prison Camp” in Ebrach near Nuremberg.

-Jul 27 - Seven German army draft resisters, who fled to West Berlin because of its special status, are deported to West Germany after their arrest.
+Jul 27 – Seven German army draft resisters, who fled to West Berlin because of its special status, are illegally arrested and deported to West Germany.

-Aug 12-15 - Street fights in Derry in Northern Ireland lead to a split in the IRA and the Provisional IRA's resumption of armed struggle.
+Aug 12-15 – Street fights in Derry in Northern Ireland lead to the Provisional IRA’s resumption of armed struggle.

 Sep 2 – In Germany, spontaneous strikes burst out in the mining, metal, energy and car industries.